Overview

 Who this treatment helps

-A thoracic nerve block or PRP may be considered for people with:
+Thoracic nerve block or PRP may be considered for people with:

-- Mid‑back pain radiating around the ribs
+- Mid back pain radiating around the ribs

-- Burning, tingling or nerve‑related discomfort
+- Burning, tingling, or nerve related discomfort

-- Pain aggravated by twisting, deep breathing or certain movements
+- Pain aggravated by twisting, deep breathing, or certain movements

 - Thoracic nerve irritation following injury or strain